VibeCoder01/ConsentFormFetcher/README.md

     -   **Automatically open in Browser**: Opens the PDF in a new browser tab.
     -   **Download for Adobe Acrobat**: Downloads the PDF to your computer, allowing you to open it in a dedicated application like Adobe Acrobat.
 -   **Update Forms**: Click **Check for Updated Forms** to manually trigger a scrape of the currently saved URL to refresh the list of available forms.
--   **Backup & Restore Settings**: You can export the application's settings (including the email list, but excluding the staff list) to a JSON file for backup.
+-   **Backup & Restore Settings**: You can export the application's entire configuration (including settings, emails, staff, and tumour sites) to a single JSON file for backup.
 You can also import a settings file to restore a previous configuration.
--   **Staff Management**: Click **Edit Staff List** to navigate to a separate page where you can add, edit, or remove staff members.
+-   **Staff Management**: Click **Edit Staff List** to navigate to a separate page where you can add, edit, or remove staff members, including their tumour site specialities.
 On this page, you can also import and export the staff list independently of the main application settings.
+-   **Tumour Site Management**: Click **Edit Tumour Sites** to manage the list of tumour sites that can be assigned as specialities to staff members.
 -   **Email Management**: Click **Edit Email Config** to navigate to a page where you can manage a list of email recipients.
 Emails must be in a valid format and unique.

 ---